bmaunde/guidelines/connector-integration-guide.md

 The data payload will be transferred as is or will be mapped to a target data structure understood by the target system within the connector.
 See the data mapping section.

 #### Response Format
 The only format that is supported at the moment is JSON.
-It is there important that an **Accept** header value be set to **application/json** when making a request to Connector.
+It is there important that an **Accept** header value be set to **application/json** when making a request to the Connector.

 > Accept: application/json

 ### API Response
 The Connector's data processing API returns a response for all requests made to it.
 The response is in 2 parts:

-- HTTP status Code
+- HTTP status code
 - JSON response body containing data/error payloads

 #### Status Codes
 In general, the following HTTP status codes are returned:

- - For successful requests a **2XX** status code is returned
+ - For successful requests, a **2XX** status code is returned
  - For failed requests, either a **4XX** or a **5XX** status code is returned.

 The following are the common status codes to be expected in the response: